Gersondelacruzdeveloper/myBookOfRecipes/README.md

 **Footer**
 Each page has a fixed footer at the bottom.
 This provides Facebook, Instagram, Twitter and Tik Tok links as well as a copyright with my name on it.

-#### (home)features
+#### (home) features
   - In home we can see the all the beatiful recipes, a big heading title so the user understand where it is located and a navbar and footer.
   - in Navbar we can vizualize the all links in color white and background green. all links contains icons to make the user understand at glance.
   - Footer contains copyright and links with the same color schema of the navbar.

-#### game.html features
-  - Title giving instruction.
-  - Level 1 showing 8 cards,
-  - level two with 16 cards,
-  - level three with 24 cards all identical with the Harry potter theme.
+#### Myrecipe page feature
+  - The same as the home page except that it has:
-  - A footer with icons and links
+  - A edit button,
-  - Top left-hand corner feature a flag poll that counts down to 30s.
-  - Top right of the screen has a harry potter awl carrying mail that shows the game
+  - Delete button,
+  - Add recipe button bellow the heading title

 #### contact.html features
   - Title encoraging user to send a mesage.
   - A well structured contact form.